 Execs must also share the same support and enthusiasm for reaching security goals as their IT leaders.
 In the long run, this can increase the security posture of a firm and has the nice byproduct of giving the security team a reputation for being credible.

-As the technology around us advances, the threats in the cyber world always seem to adapt to their style and sophistication.
+As the technology around us advances, the threats in the cyber world also grown and adapt.
 Take a look at the new-look mobile workforce.
 We’re now able to use our devices pretty much anywhere we go.
-But working from home, or from coffee shops and hotels, brings about some serious security risks that aren’t given the attention they crave.
+But working from home, or from coffee shops and hotels, brings about some serious security risks that aren’t given the attention they deserve.